-The diet relies on eating a short list of approved foods along with many supplements.
+The diet relies on a short list of approved foods alongside many supplements.

-This article reviews the benefits and downsides of the Dr. Sebi diet and whether scientific evidence backs up its health claims.
+This article reviews the benefits and downsides of the Dr. Sebi diet.

 This diet is based on the African Bio-Mineral Balance theory and was developed by the self-educated herbalist Alfredo Darrington Bowman — better known as Dr. Sebi.
 Despite his name, Dr. Sebi was not a medical doctor and did not hold a PhD.